dongkyunk/Kaggle_RPS/README.md

 # Kaggle_RPS

-This agent has scored Top 8% (Bronze Medal) in the RPS competition.
+This agent has scored Top 8% (:3rd_place_medal:Bronze Medal) in the RPS competition.

 ## Key Concept